Vilijan/ASABidding/README.md

 If you have made it this far I want to sincerely thank you for reading this solution.
 I hope that you learned something new and interesting as it was the case for me.

 I strongly believe that we are just starting to scratch the surface of the usage of smart contracts through creating different Decentralized Applications.
 I think that a lot of systems in the future will depend on signatures from smart contracts instead of some legal authorities.
-There is a really exciting future a head of us :)
+There is a really exciting future ahead of us :)

 ***This solution is intended for learning purposes only.
 It does not cover error checking and other edge cases therefore, should not be used as a production application.***